Sinéad Cusack: Film and television

 Cusack starred with Peter Sellers in the film Hoffman (1970).
 She guest-starred in an episode of The Persuaders!
 (1971), a TV series starring Tony Curtis and Roger Moore, as Jenny Lindley, a wealthy heiress who suspects that a man claiming to be her dead brother is in fact an impostor.
 In 1975, she made three appearances in the TV series Quiller as the character Rosalind.
 The following year she was featured in the title role of George du Maurier's Trilby (1976), in an adaptation for the BBC's Play of the Month, with Alan Badel as Svengali.

 Cusack and her husband Jeremy Irons appeared together in the film Waterland (1992), in a television adaptation of Christopher Hampton's Tales from Hollywood (also 1992), and again in Bernardo Bertolucci's Stealing Beauty (1996).
 Further film work includes Passion of Mind (2000), V for Vendetta (2005), and Eastern Promises (2007), a thriller directed by David Cronenberg.
 Her performance in The Tiger's Tail (also 2007) won her a first IFTA Award nomination for Best Actress in a Supporting Role.
 She won the IFTA Award for her performance in The Sea (2013), adapted from the novel by John Banville.
 Cusack was nominated once more for an IFTA Award for her performance in John Boorman's drama film Queen and Country (2014), which premièred at the Cannes Film Festival.

-Further starring roles in productions for the BBC include lead roles in Frank McGuinness's The Hen House (1989), the five-part series Oliver's Travels alongside Alan Bates (1995), and the mini series Have Your Cake and Eat It (1997), for which she won the RTS Award for Best Actress.
-In 2004 Cusack played Mrs. Thornton in North and South, an adaptation of the 1855 novel by Elizabeth Gaskell into a mini series.
+Further starring roles in productions for the BBC include lead roles in Frank McGuinness's The Hen House (1989), the five-part series Oliver's Travels alongside Alan Bates (1995), and the miniseries Have Your Cake and Eat It (1997), for which she won the RTS Award for Best Actress.
+In 2004, Cusack played Mrs. Thornton in North and South, an adaptation of the 1855 novel by Elizabeth Gaskell into a miniseries.
 She also appeared in a BBC sitcom called Home Again (2006).
-In 2011 the historical fantasy series Camelot was broadcast on Starz, in which she played the motherly nun Sibyl, who gets beheaded in the first seasons 10th and final episode.
+In 2011, the historical fantasy series Camelot was broadcast on Starz, in which she played the motherly nun Sibyl, who gets beheaded in the first season's 10th and final episode.
 Cusack had featured roles in the mini-series The Deep (2014) and in the first season of the crime noir Marcella (2016).